teamspeak/teamspeak6-server/README.md

 ### 1. Simple docker run command:

 For a quick start, you can use the docker run command.
-Make sure your licensekey.dat is in your current directory.

 ```sh
 docker run -it --rm \